Do you have an interest in evidence-based policy?

 Vice President

 The Vice President provides support to the President and the other teams in CUSPE as needed.
-This can range from standing in for the President if they are unavailable to coordinating the organisation of the CUSPE stall at the Freshers’ Fair.
+This year the Vice President will assist the President in carrying out in-person events taking place in Cambridge, including Fresher’s fair and CUSPE launch event.
 The Vice President is also responsible for coordinating with Cambridgeshire County Council (CCC) on the CUSPE Scholarship, which provides funding for young people leaving care to complete hands-on paid work experience with CCC.
+Therefore, the Vice President needs to be flexible, as well as demonstrate good organisational and communication skills.

 Lectures Lead/Team